Foreign travel advice

 Scams

-Be wary of people presenting themselves as police officers trying to fine or arrest you for no reason, travellers driving rental cars have been targeted.
-Some police officers have extorted money from tourists, for alleged minor offences or traffic violations.
+Some genuine police officers have extorted money from tourists for alleged minor offences or traffic violations.
 If this happens:

 • do not hand over money or your passport

-• ask for a copy of the written fine, which is payable later.
+• ask for a copy of the fine, which is payable later

-• try to take note of the officer’s name, badge number, and patrol car number
+• try to note the officer’s name, badge number and patrol car number

-Criminals may attempt to contact your friends or relatives to transfer money to Mexico, this can occur following cases of phone theft or hacking, arrange with relatives and friends how you will contact them or how you would arrange to transfer money in advance.
+Criminals may try to get your friends or relatives to transfer money to Mexico.
+This can happen if your phone is stolen or hacked.
+Before you travel, agree how you will contact friends or relatives and how you would arrange to transfer money.

-A common scam involves criminals phoning, acting as a distressed member of family, or an employee, claiming to be kidnapped and demanding money for their release.
-Thieves may also claim that a relative is being detained.
-If you are threatened over the phone, hang up and check on the safety of your family member or employee.
+A common phone scam involves criminals posing as a kidnapped family member or employee and demanding money for their release.
+They may also claim a relative is being detained.
+If you are threatened over the phone, hang up and check on your family member or employee’s safety.

 Drink and food spiking